phpce/php-coroutine-engine/README.md

 Note: this item has not been completely tested.
 Please be careful not to use it in the production environment.

+Author email :sioomy@qq.com ,if you have question ,send message to me.

 ## Coroutine theory